Federal Information Return for Acquisition of Control or Substantial Change in Capital Structure

 Historical Past-Year Versions of Federal Form 8806

-We have a total of four past-year versions of Form 8806 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of eight past-year versions of Form 8806 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 8806 (Rev. October 2016)